amedeo103/BookingLaravel/readme.md

 DB_USERNAME= it should be the name of your created database. </br>
 DB_USERNAME= username to connect to database(default root).</br>
 DB_PASSWORD= pasword to connect to database(default there is no password so it's left blank for my setup).

+## IMPORTANT
+If app doesn't seem to be working, it's probably because .env file has something written after .env like(.example).
+If this happens to you you should delete .example and leave just .env.(.env.example to .env)
+After that change, you should run this command in terminal.</br>
+php artisan key:generate
 <p align="center"><img src="https://laravel.com/assets/img/components/logo-laravel.svg"></p>

 <p align="center">